WA Spokane WA Zone Forecast

 and Conconully

-5 to 15 mph with gusts up to 20 mph in the afternoon.
+60s.
+South wind 5 to 15 mph with gusts up to 25 mph in the

 .THURSDAY NIGHT...Mostly cloudy with a 50 percent chance of rain